Karen Hodgson UKCP Psychotherapist EMDR Consultant

 - For EMDR Supervision please email for costs and availability details.

 Cancellation policy is an important model that sets clear boindaries that create safety within a therapeutic relationship.
 Implementing a late cancellation or no show fee is an important point of the broader scope of the therapeutic work.
-Therapy seems to be most helpful to clients who see their appointments as a valuable and important component of their lives and recognise that the cancellation or non attendance of an allocated session hour for whatever the reason, has an impact not only on the therapist, but also on the therapeutic process itself.
+Therapy seems to be most most helpful to those who see their appointments as a valuable and important component of their lives and recognise that the cancellation or non attendance of an allocated session can impact on the therapeutic process.
+Other than in absolute emergency situations I kindly ask that you respectfully provide up to 48 hours notice if you need to cancel to allow me time to reschedule your allocated time to another client who may be in need of that time.
+As such, cancellations or non attendance of a booked appointment with less then 48 hours notice, even if rescheduled, will incur the full cost of the session.

 I comply to the General Data Protection Regulation (GDPR, 2018).